TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 ---
 ```

-which can be automatically generated with the jupyter-book tool
+The header can be automatically generated with the help of the jupyter-book
+tool by running the following command in a terminal at the root of the project

 ```shell
 jupyter-book myst init markdownfile.md --kernel kernelname